Costa Rica Travels Part Four: Upriver with Jungle Tom

 “Oh, good,” Tom said.
 “That sounds right.”

 Great.
 It seemed like he had no idea where he was supposed to be taking us.
 At this point, I realized that the chances of us stopping for the prepaid dinner were slim.
-I gave thanks for the fact that I had stashed some protein bars in my bag.
+I gave thanks for the fact that I had wisely stashed some Clif Bars in my bag.
+(Word to the wise: Clif Bars are a traveler’s best friend and have saved me many times).

 We caught traffic and crawled along for hours.
 It would not have been so bad except that Tom continuously honked at the traffic in front of us and tried to pass anywhere he could, stupidly, impotently, dangerously, gaining a few feet of ground at the cost of many grey hairs among the ten of us left on the bus.